racheltho/financeFlask11/README.md

 microframework [Flask] (http://flask.pocoo.org/)).
 [AngularJS] (http://angularjs.org/) is used for the frontend and [Bootstrap] (http://twitter.github.com/bootstrap/) is used for the styling.
 FinanceDB uses [SQLAlchemy] (http://www.sqlalchemy.org/) for the ORM and [Flask-Restless] (https://flask-restless.readthedocs.org/en/latest/) to create API endpoints around the SQLAlchemy objects.
+[Select2] (http://ivaynberg.github.com/select2/) is used for the drop-down menus.

 ##Outline: